openstack/ironic-specs/specs/approved/manual-cleaning.rst

     specified in the manual clean request; false if it is optional.

 * add clean steps to drivers that will only be used by manual cleaning.
 The mechanism for doing this exists already.
-Driver implementors only need to use the @clean_step decorator with a default cleaning priority of 0.
+Driver implementers only need to use the @clean_step decorator with a default cleaning priority of 0.
 This will ensure the step isn't run as part of the automated cleaning.
-The implementor can specify whether the step is abortable, and should also include any arguments that can be passed to the clean step.
+The implementer can specify whether the step is abortable, and should also include any arguments that can be passed to the clean step.

 * operators will be able to get a list of possible steps via an API.
 The